How many ways are there to say well done in Italian?

 Bravo!
 Brava!
 Bravi!
 Brave!

-Bravo is an adjective that is used in Italian with the meaning of capable, good at something.
-There’s a high chance you are already familiar with this word and have actually used it yourself.
+Bravo is an adjective used in Italian to mean able, good at something.
+There’s a good chance you’re already familiar with this word and have even used it yourself.

-Like all other adjectives in Italian, bravo needs to match the noun in both gender and number.
-This is why there are four different forms of it.
+Like all other adjectives in Italian, bravo must match its noun in both number and gender.
+This is why it has four different forms.

 Singular | Plural | |